-- 50. The Election Code provides that the voter "shall...fill out, date and sign the declaration" printed on the outer envelope used to return their mail ballots.
-See 25 P.S. §§ 3146.6(a), 3150.16(a). - 51.
-However, the date written on the envelope is not used to establish whether the mail ballot was submitted on time.
+- 51. However, the date written on the envelope is not used to establish whether the mail ballot was submitted on time.
 Indeed, lawsuits in both state and federal court have conclusively demonstrated that the date is meaningless, necessary neither to establish voter eligibility nor timely ballot receipt.
 See, e.g., NAACP, 97 F.4th 120, 129 (3d Cir.
 2024) ("Nor is [the handwritten date] used to determine the ballot's timeliness because a ballot is timely if received before 8:00 p.m. on Election Day, and counties' timestamping and scanning procedures serve to verify that.
 Indeed, not one county board used the date on the return envelope to determine whether a ballot was timely received in the November 2022 elections.").
 See also Pennsylvania State Conf. of NAACP v.
-Schmidt, No. 1:22-CV-00339, 2023 WL 8091601, at 32 (W.D.
+Schmidt, 703 F. Supp.
+3d 632, 679 (W.D.
 Pa.
-Nov.
-21, 2023) (Baxter, J.) ("Whether a mail ballot is timely, and therefore counted, is not determined by the date indicated by the voter on the outer return envelope, but instead by the time stamp and the SURE system scan indicating the date of its receipt by the county board").

-- 52. A mail ballot is timely so long as the county board of elections receives it by 8 p.m. on Election Day.
+2023) (Baxter, J.) ("Whether a mail ballot is timely, and therefore counted, is not determined by the date indicated by the voter on the outer return envelope, but instead by the time stamp and the SURE system scan indicating the date of its receipt by the county board"). - 52.
+A mail ballot is timely so long as the county board of elections receives it by 8 p.m. on Election Day.
 Id. §§ 3146.6(c), 3150.16(c).
-Upon receipt of a mail ballot, county boards of elections stamp the Return Envelope with the date of receipt to confirm its timeliness and log it in the Department of State's Statewide Uniform Registry of Electors ("SURE") system, the voter registration system used to generate poll books.5 - 53.
-A voter whose mail ballot was timely received could have signed the voter declaration form only in between the date their county board sent the mailballot packages and the Election-Day deadline.
+Upon receipt of a mail ballot, county boards of elections stamp the Return Envelope with the date of receipt to confirm its timeliness and log it in the Department of State's

+Statewide Uniform Registry of Electors ("SURE") system, the voter registration system used to generate poll books.5

+- 53. A voter whose mail ballot was timely received could have signed the voter declaration form only in between the date their county board sent the mailballot packages and the Election-Day deadline.
 Ballots received by county boards after 8 p.m. on Election Day are not counted regardless of the handwritten envelope date.
-See NAACP, 2023 WL 8091601, at 32 ("Irrespective of any date written on the outer Return Envelope's voter declaration, if a county board received and date-stamped a . . . mail ballot before 8:00 p.m. on Election Day, the ballot was deemed timely received . . .
+See NAACP, 703 F. Supp.
+3d at 679 ("Irrespective of any date written on the outer Return Envelope's voter declaration, if a county board received and date-stamped a . . . mail ballot before 8:00 p.m. on Election Day, the ballot was deemed timely received . . .
 [I]f the county board received a mail ballot after 8:00 p.m. on Election Day, the ballot was not timely and was not counted, despite the date placed on the Return Envelope"), rev'd on other grounds, NAACP, 97 F.4th 120 (3d Cir.
-2024).
+2024). - 54.
+Timely absentee and mail-in ballots are then verified consistent with procedures set forth in § 3146.8(g)(3).
+Any ballot that has been so verified by the county board of elections and has not been challenged is counted and included with the election results.
+Id. § 3146.8(d), (g)(4).